rokvaz/scripts/README.md

 # scripts
-useful scripts that I make and want to be accessible quickly
+useful scripts/batches that I want to be accessible quickly